-The Berlin Wall, a symbol of the Cold War and the division of Germany, stood for nearly three decades before finally coming down.
-In this blog post, we will explore the timeline of when the Berlin Wall was built and when it was finally demolished.
+Opened in 1961, it stood for nearly three decades until it finally came down.
+In this blog post we’re going to explore the timeline of when the Berlin Wall was built and when it was torn down.

 Reasons for Construction